Rugikex/DQN-Atari/README.md

 ## Results

-The model presented below is trained for 29 hours, 41285 episodes and 6887667 steps.
+The model presented below is trained on the game Breakout for 50 hours, 54853 episodes and 11709224 steps.

-In this game, the agent didn't finish the game but has a real score of 378 points and a clipped score of 96 points, in 1917 steps.
+In this level, the agent didn't finish the game but has a real score of 420 points and a clipped score of 105 points, in 2945 steps.

 ![Game_gif](content/game.gif)

-Here are the graphs of the training process, there is 3 colors because the model was trained 3 times, the first time for 8 hours, the second time for 9 hours and the last time for 12 hours.
+Here are the graphs of the training process, there is 5 colors because the model was trained 5 times.

 **Epsilon at the end of the episode**<br>
 x-axis: episodes, y-axis: epsilon